Article Revised August 23rd, 2022

 Types and Characteristics of Non-Ferrous Metals

-Non-ferrous metals tend to be softer and this characteristic makes them easier to mold, bend and cut.
-While they can still rust or corrode, it’s much less common and the process takes longer with these types of metals.
-They are excellent for outdoor use, such as outdoor traffic signs, and roof gutters, and for applications where the look of the finished product is especially important, i.e. fine jewelry or for musical instruments.
+Non-ferrous metals tend to be softer, making them easier to mold, bend, and cut.
+While they can still rust or corrode, it’s much less common, and the process takes longer with these types of metals.
+They are excellent for outdoor use, such as outdoor traffic signs and roof gutters, and for applications where the look of the finished product is especially important, i.e., fine jewelry and musical instruments.

 So which type of metal is better, ferrous or non-ferrous?

 Ferrous metals and non-ferrous metals are both extremely important for metal fabricators.
-Their use depends not just on supply and overall availability, but the intended use of the end product being fabricated.
-Although ferrous metals, like stainless steel, tend to be less expensive than non-ferrous metals, there are often times when the additional cost of a non-ferrous metal, like aluminum, is more than justified for certain projects, especially when corrosion-resistance is a top priority.
+Their use depends not just on supply and overall availability but the intended use of the end product.
+Although ferrous metals like stainless steel tend to be less expensive than non-ferrous metals, the additional cost of a non-ferrous metal like aluminum is often more than justified, especially when corrosion resistance is a top priority.
 The verdict?
-Both ferrous and non-ferrous metals have their place in metal fabrication.
+Both ferrous and non-ferrous metals have their place in precision sheet metal fabrication.